ymt18gh/odin-recipes/README.md

 6. Contact Information
 7. Acknowledgments

-**Installation Instructions**
-1. Create a new repo for this project on GitHub.com and call it odin-recipes and choose the public option instead of the default private.
+**Features**
+* Homepage with Recipe Previews:
+The homepage displays a collection of recipe previews, each with image, a brief description and some links to other recipes pages.

+* Individual Recipe Pages:
+Each recipe has its own page, including images, description, ingredients and steps.

+* Responsive Design:
+Currently not available yet.

+* Navigation Menu:
+A simple navigation menu is available on all pages, allowing users to easily switch between recipes and homepage.

+* Consistent Styling:
+The website uses default font styles and sizes (according to browser you use).
+I will update after learning css.

+* Clean and Structured Code:
+The HTML and CSS codes are well-organized and easy to read, following best practices for web development.

+**Installation**
-2. Clone that repository onto my local machine, inside the repos folder that I previously created in the Git Basics lesson.
-The command is look like git clone git@github.com:username/odin-recipes. git (I use SSH).
+1. Clone the repository onto your local machine, inside the repos folder that you previously created in the GIt Basics lesson.
+The command should look like git clone git@github.com:username/odin-recipes.git (use SSH).
-3. Now cd into the odin-recipes project directory that is now on my local machine.
+2. cd into the odin-recipes project directory that is now on your local machine.
-4. Set up my README.md file and write a brief introduction describing what the current project is and what skills I will have demonstrated once I have completed it.
-(I can also do this as a self-reflection at the end of the project, which is a good way to review what I have learned.)

 **Usage**
-**Features**
+Simple clock on the recipe names on the homepage to view the details.

+**Screenshots**
+Currently not available yet.

+**Technologies Used**
+* HTML

 **Contributing**
-**License**
-**Contact Information**
-**Acknowledgments**
+Currently not available yet.